 - CPSC staff will not make a preliminary determination (PD) that the product contains a defect that creates a substantial product hazard.
 (Some businesses are concerned about the effect of a CPSC staff PD on their firm due to concerns about product liability and other private lawsuits.)

 - By removing the product from commerce quickly, the potential for incidents and injuries to consumers/customers from potentially harmful products may be reduced, and may therefore reduce the occurrence of product liability claims or other lawsuits.

-- Voluntary corrective action by the recalling Firm may be viewed positively by the public.
+- Voluntary corrective action by the recalling business is completed much faster.

-The Fast Track Program requires a full report as described in 16 C.F.R. § 1115.13(d) from the Firm, including an acceptable Corrective Action Plan (CAP) that is ready to be implemented within 20 working days and includes:
+As with all mandatory reporting, the Fast-Track program requires a full report from the firm, as described in 16 C.F.R. § 1115.13(d), including an acceptable Corrective Action Plan (CAP) that is ready to be implemented within 20 working days and includes: